-- Background Information - The status of compliance with state permit conditions, an assessment of the appropriateness of the identified measurable goals for each of the minimum control measures and progress towards achieving the identified measurable goals for each of the minimum control measures; - Results of information collected and analyzed; - A summary of the stormwater activities the operator plans to undertake during the next reporting cycle; - A change in any identified BMPs or measurable goals, including steps to be taken to address deficiencies; - Notice that the operator is relying on another government entity to satisfy some of the state permit obligations (if applicable);

-- The approval status of any programs pursuant to Secion II C (if appropriate), or the progress of achieving full approval of these programs; and - Information required for any applicable TMDL special condition contained in Section I.
+- Background Information - The status of compliance with state permit conditions, an assessment of the appropriateness of the identified measurable goals for each of the minimum control measures and progress towards achieving the identified measurable goals for each of the minimum control measures; - Results of information collected and analyzed; - A summary of the stormwater activities the operator plans to undertake during the next reporting cycle; - A change in any identified BMPs or measurable goals, including steps to be taken to address deficiencies; - Notice that the operator is relying on another government entity to satisfy some of the state permit obligations (if applicable); - The approval status of any programs pursuant to Section II C (if appropriate), or the progress of achieving full approval of these programs; and - Information required for any applicable TMDL special condition contained in Section I.

-Year 2 Response:
+Year 3 Response:

-- No new outfalls were added during this permit year. - Assessment of appropriateness of measurable goals, changes to identified BMPs (including steps to address deficiencies), modifications to roles and responsibilities, and activities for the next reporting cycle are outlined after each minimum control measure throughout this Annual Report. - No official monitoring data was collected during the reporting period. - The City of Harrisonburg does not rely on any other government entities to satisfy state permit obligations. - The City of Harrisonburg's Community Development Department received approval from DEQ for the City of Harrisonburg's Virginia Stormwater Management Program (VSMP).
+- No new outfalls were added during this permit year. - Assessment of appropriateness of measurable goals, changes to identified BMPs (including steps to address deficiencies), modifications to roles and responsibilities, and activities for the next reporting cycle are outlined after each minimum control measure throughout this Annual Report. - No official monitoring data was collected during the reporting period.
+Informal monitoring activities with local middle school and university students occurred as a part of Public Education and Outreach and Public Involvement, but is not formally submitted to state agencies. - The City of Harrisonburg does not rely on any other government entities to satisfy state permit obligations. - The City of Harrisonburg's Community Development Department received approval from DEQ for the City of Harrisonburg's Virginia Stormwater Management Program (VSMP).
 City Council approved a finalized Stormwater Management ordinance (reflecting DEQ-required revisions) on March 3, 2015.
 See Appendix F. - Please see the following section (Section H) for information about TMDL special conditions.